Variational thermal quantum simulation of the lattice Schwinger model: Introduction

 \section{Introduction}

 The phase diagram of quantum chromodynamics~(QCD) can envelop our understanding on a variety of nuclear matter system under different conditions~\cite{sachdev1999quantum}.
 For instance, the quarks are confined into composite particles like hadrons due to the strong interaction~\cite{griffiths2020introduction}.
 At very high temperature deconfinement occurs and quarks get free, forming quark-gluon plasma~\cite{Shuryak:1980tp}.
 However, a large regime of the phase diagram is undetermined and its completion is one of the main challenges in physics.
 The challenge lies in the intrinsic difficulty for classical computers to solve the finite-temperature QCD system at finite density~\cite{peskin1995introduction}.
 The prevalent quantum Monte Carlo method can solve QCD problems at near-vanishing density, but it will meet the notorious sign problem at finite density~\cite{mclerran1981quark,troyer2005computational}.
-While tensor network is free of the sign problem, the complexity of evaluating physical observations may exponentially grow with the system size~\cite{silvi2014lattice,tagliacozzo2014tensor,rico2014tensor,kuhn2015non,buyens2016hamiltonian,banuls2017efficient,silvi2019tensor,emonts2020gauss}.
+Tensor networks can be free of the sign problem and achieve many meaningful results in the field of quantum many-body physics.
+But to avoid a blowup of the computational cost (exponentially in $N$), we need to truncate the matrices to a moderate bond dimension which introduces a truncation error ~\cite{orus2014practical}.